henrypoydar/compass-aristo-plugin/README.md

 ## Install

-    sudo gem install chriseppstein-compass
     sudo gem install hpoydar-compass-aristo-plugin

-    TODO
+To add the plugin to an existing Compass project:

+    cd <compass_project_name>
+    compass -f aristo -p project .

+And add the following line to the top of the `config.rb` file created by compass:

+    require 'aristo'

 ## Usage

-To add the

-    compass -r aristo -f <framework name> <project name>

-_TODO: syntax for doing this with existing projects?_

-Within your application's Sass files, import the Aristo mixins.
-You can either import all of them or one at a time:
+Within your application's Sass files, import the Aristo mixins:

-    @import aristo/all

-Or

-    @import aristo/buttons
-    @import aristo/controls
-    @import aristo/menus
-    @import aristo/scrollbars
-    @import aristo/text
-    @import aristo/windows
+    @import aristo

-_TODO: document specifics for each_
+Then modify the generated `aristo.sass` file to suit your needs.
+(The file itself has some useful comments.)

 ## TODO

-* Sass
-* Templates?
+* Add segmented controls
-* Image locations?
+* Add windows
-* Rake tasks for building examples
 * Documentation
-* Gem-ify
 * Attempt to have it look as good on FF3.5 as it does in Webkit/Chrome
 * Take a look in IE and document what works